AgileRL/AgileRL/docs/tutorials/gymnasium/agilerl_ppo_tutorial.rst

         device=device,
     )

-Creating Mutations and Tournament objects
+Creating Mutations and Tournament Objects
 -----------------------------------------
 Tournament selection is used to select the agents from a population which will make up the next generation of agents.
 If elitism is used, the best agent from a population is automatically preserved and becomes a member of the next generation.